ctontario/slate/source/includes/_QuickSTART.md

 ```

-Updates an existing QuickSTART Site with the.
+Updates an existing QuickSTART Site with the send date of a document, specified by type.
+The application must be active, or an error is returned.

 ### HTTP Request